pangenome/pggb-workshop/README.md

 ![viz_multiqc.png](https://raw.githubusercontent.com/pangenome/hprc-workshop/evomics2025/DRB1_3123.4/DRB1-3123.fa.c325321.eb0f3d3.9c6ea4f.smooth.final.og.viz_multiqc.png)

 But, it's worth noting that when running with large eukaryotic genomes rather than this kind of focused example, we often set `-s` higher, sometimes up to `50k`.
 This of course can result in problems like the one here, but it may make the graph construction much more tractable.

+_Note for Evomics2025_: You may notice a slight difference in the plots you're making and those shown here.
+What is it?
+How might you try to resolve it?
+Hint: it's due to the parameters of the alignment, specifically the seed segment length used in wfmash/mashmap.

 ### The minimum pairwise identity `-p` of homology mapping